k3vnb/sieve_jobs_planning/README.md

 ![userinputstories](img/seemystoriespage.jpg?raw=true)
 Users can go to this page to see their previously input stories to review, or edit.

+###### MASTER OBJECT
 **Preliminary Master JSON**
-Trying to figure out how to lay out a better component tree, it occurred to me that I may want to envision my master object in JSON format, as I will be able to render displays based on such an object.
+Trying to figure out how to lay out a better component tree, it occurred to me that I may want to envision my master object in JSON format, and find re-usable components, as I will be able to render different displays based on such an object.

 1: {